CorrelAidxNL/CorrelAidxNL.github.io/README.md

 2. Make the desired changes and test locally, i.e. build and deploy on _localhost_.
    The cmd line command for this is "bundle exec jekyll serve".
    You need to execute this from the 'site' sub-folder rather than the root directory.
+   This command builds the website in the _\_site_ subfolder with your localhost of the root URL.
+   The command prompt should give you a link with the server address so that you can check the website in the browser.
-3. If you are happy with the result, then you need to locally prepare for deployment on the server.
+3. If you are happy with the result locally, then you need to locally prepare for deployment on the server.
    On the server, the _\docs_ folder will effectively be copy/pasted for deployment.
+   To make a deployment ready version of the website, rebuild the website with the command "bundle exec jekyll build".
+   This command (with build NOT serve) takes the actual URL of our website (correlaid.nl) as the root URL.
+   If we didn't do this, and just used 'serve', we end up with references to localhost appearing on the website and some broken links.
    Copy the content from the _\_site_ subfolder (the local build) into the _docs_ folder.
    GitHub pages only supports deployment from either the root or docs folder for some reason.
    Otherwise, we could skip this step (TODO: make a script to do this automatically for us).